brend-an/prune-scrobbles/README.md

 A collection of python scripts to prune scrobbles (or listens) for submitting to ListenBrainz.

 ## Why
 I had exported listening data from multiple music streaming services and wanted to remove skipped tracks from the files.
-Streaming services like, Spotify and YouTube Music will keep a record of every single track played regardless of the length of time the track was played.
+Streaming services, like Spotify and YouTube Music, will keep a record of every single track played regardless of the length of time the track was played.

 ## Spotify
 1. `spotify-filter.py` will take the JSON files from the "Spotify Extended Streaming History" [export](https://support.spotify.com/us/article/understanding-your-data/) and remove any skipped tracks.
 Skipped tracks are songs played for less than 30 seconds.
 You can change the time value in the python script file to reflect your needs.